Referee (association football): History

 Referees in football were first described by Richard Mulcaster in 1581.
 In this description of "foteball" he advocates the use of a "judge over the parties".
 In the modern era, referees are first advocated in English public school football games, notably Eton football in 1845.
 A match report from Rochdale in 1842 shows their use in a football game between the Bodyguards Club and the Fearnought Club.

 In the early years of the codified sport it was assumed that disputes could be adequately settled by discussion between gentlemen players who would never deliberately commit a foul.
 However, as play became more competitive, the need for officials grew.
-Initially there existed two umpires, one per team, who could be appealed to with the referee (the game's timekeeper) being "referred" to if the umpires couldn't agree.
+Initially there existed two umpires, one per team, who could be appealed to with the referee (the game's timekeeper) being "referred" to if the umpires could not agree.

 The promotion of referees to the dominant position they occupy today, and the reformation of umpires into the linesmen role, occurred as part of a major restructuring of the laws in 1891.